AdrianSzklarski/Python_Workshop.part1/README.md

 *** Guess the number [Finish]: ***

-Gra w zgadywanie liczb od 1 do 100 w dziesięciu ruchach: c - gra Komputer;
+A game of guessing numbers from 1 to 100 in ten moves: c - Computer game;
-y - gra Gracz;
+y - the Player game;

 *** Dice [in progress]: ***